-Though the band America hails from England (ironic, ain’t it?), their music goes perfectly with west coast vibes often found in yacht rock.
+Though the band America was formed in England (ironic, ain’t it?), their music goes perfectly with west coast vibes often found in yacht rock.
 Though there isn’t technically a ‘Ventura Highway,’ there is a Ventura county in California which the song could easily be about.
 Bandmate Dewey Bunnell wrote it after his vehicle broke down on a pacific coast highway, and the sun overlooking the ocean gave him songwriting inspiration.

 Related: Take a drive with our playlist of highway songs.

 When Boz Scaggs sings about the “dirty lowdown” in his number one hit, he’s referencing the cold, hard truth.
 In this situation, he’s shining light on an ungrateful lover who takes advantage of him.
 Toto member David Paich helped Scaggs pen this soft rock tune.